 - Campfire Chat: Create a circle with the desks in your classroom and build a pretend campfire in the middle.
 Discuss how fireplaces and campfires have been used throughout history (cooking, lighting, heating, socializing).

-- Word Fire: Have students list as many adjectives about campfires as they can.
+- Word Fire: Have students list as many adjectives about campfires as possible.
 List them all on the board.
 Give out prizes to the students with the most creative answers.

-- Campfire Songs: End the day with “The Campfire Song Song” from Spongebob and a winter break dance around the pretend fire.
+- Campfire Songs: End the day and head into the winter break with “The Campfire Song Song” from Spongebob and a winter break dance around the pretend fire.

 More Holiday Games & Activities

 Looking for more ideas and ways to engage your students as winter break approaches?
-Check out our Holiday Games & Activities and the Winter tag pages to find lesson plans, games, and more.
-Also be sure to stop by the online store to find all the tools and supplies you need to make winter and holiday crafts and activities come to life.
+Check out some more articles on holiday crafts and winter break activities.
+Also, be sure to stop by the online store to find all the tools and supplies you need to make winter and holiday crafts and activities come to life!

 Leave a Reply